Journey-West/DeltaVision/precompiled/README.md

 ## Pre-built Packages

-The `packages/` directory contains ready-to-use DeltaVision packages for immediate deployment.
-These packages are included in the Git repository for convenience, allowing users to:

-1. Clone the repository
-2. Extract the appropriate package
-3. Deploy immediately without building or downloading anything
+The `packages/` directory contains information about the available DeltaVision package types and instructions for building them.
+Due to GitHub's file size limitations, the packages themselves must be built locally using the included scripts.

-See `packages/README.md` for detailed usage instructions.
+See `packages/README.md` for detailed build and usage instructions.

 ## Benefits

-Including precompiled binaries and packages offers several advantages:
+Including precompiled binaries and package instructions offers several advantages:

-1. **Faster Deployment**: No need to download or build anything
+1. **Faster Deployment**: No need to download Node.js binaries
 2. **Cross-Platform Support**: Works across different architectures
-3. **Internet Independence**: Complete offline usage
+3. **Internet Independence**: Minimizes external dependencies
 4. **Version Control**: Consistent versioning across all components
 5. **Zero Installation**: Deploy in highly-restricted environments